ros2/ros2_documentation/source/Tutorials/Advanced/Security/Introducing-ros2-security.rst

     Then re-run the commands above.

-If the selected RMW implementation is Zenoh, then the Zenoh router also requires its own keys and certificates too:
+If the selected RMW implementation is Zenoh, then the Zenoh router also requires its own keys and certificates:

 .. tabs::